ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-disaster-recovery-plan-and-process-guide.md

 ### Link to IT Security Incident Management

 The ITDR plan sits under an ITSIM plan.
 It is important to ensure that the steps encapsulated in the ITDR plan align to the ITSIM plan.
-Further information on the ITSIM plan can be found in IT Security – Incident Management Plan and Process Guide [Ref, 4].
+Further information on the ITSIM plan can be found in [IT Security – Incident Management Plan and Process Guide][imppg].

 ### Process